Bachelors in Nursing at Hodges University (BSN)

-Our nursing cohort is an elite, full-time, four-semester accelerated and pre-licensure program for those determined to become a nurse in the most expedient manner possible.
+Our nursing cohort is an elite, full-time, four-semester accelerated, pre-licensure program for those determined to become a nurse in the most expedient manner possible.
 Please get your application in early, admissions for the nursing program is exclusive and competitive.

 - Grades of C or higher in all prerequisite courses are required.

 - Applicants must complete Human Anatomy & Physiology I and II with Labs prior to submitting a secondary application.

 - A competitive score on the Test of Essential Academic Success (TEAS) Exam.
 The TEAS Exam can be taken at any location and can only be taken twice in a calendar year with 30 days in between attempts.
 Registering for the TEAS Exam must be completed at ATItesting.com.

 - Applicants must take all sections of the ATI TEAS and provide scores for all four sections by submitting the form titled, “Individual Performance Profile,” with scores calculated for BSN program applicants.
 Official scores are to be sent to Skyler Niles, firstname.lastname@example.org.

 Applications are now open for the next cohort.

 Step 2: Complete the BSN Application